 Managed Hosting

-Two options for anyone who prefers not to operate their own Solr server:
+Two options for those who prefer not to run their own Solr server:

 hosted-solr.com

 Managed Solr by dkd – the maintainers of EXT:solr.
-Pre-configured cores starting at approx. 10 EUR/month (Plan 'Small', based on pricing page; excl.
-VAT as stated by provider).
+Pre-configured cores from approx. 10 EUR/month ("Small" plan, based on pricing page; excluding VAT as noted by the provider).

 Mittwald